 Every time an actor in PN blocks, the count of blocked actors is incremented.
 If the total number of actors blocked or paused by user request equals the total number of actors active in the simulation, a deadlock is detected.
-On detection of a deadlock, if one or more actors are blocked on a write, then this is an artificial deadlock.
-The channel with the smallest capacity among all the channels with actors blocked on a write is chosen and its capacity is doubled.
+On detection of a deadlock, if one or more actors are blocked on a read and no actors are blocked on a write, or if there are no active processes, then this is real deadlock.
+When real deadlock is detected, the fire() method of the director returns, allowing a containing model to present more data to the inputs of the process network.
+Otherwise, there is artificial deadlock.
+In this case, one or more actors are blocked on a write.
+The PN director chooses the channel with the smallest capacity among all the channels with actors blocked on a write, and doubles its capacity.
 This implements the bounded memory execution of [120].
-If a real deadlock is detected, then the fire() method of the director returns, allowing a containing model to present more data to the inputs of the process network.